-A community or area's C&T use is generally exemplified through the eight factors: (1) a long-term, consistent pattern of use, excluding interruptions beyond the control of the community or area; (2) a pattern of use for these resources recurring in specific seasons for many years; (3) a pattern of use consisting of methods and means of harvest which are characterized by efficiency and economy of effort and cost, conditioned by local characteristics; (4) the consistent harvest and use of fish or wildlife as related to past methodsand means of taking: near, or reasonably accessible from the community or park unit; (5) a means of handling, preparing, preserving, and storing fish or wildlife which has been traditionally used by past generations, including consideration of past practices due to recent technological advances, where appropriate; (6) a pattern of use which includes the handing down of knowledge offishing and hunting skills, values, and lore from generation to generation; (7) a pattern of use in which the harvest is shared or distributed within a definable community of persons; and (8) a pattern of use which relates to reliance upon a wide diversity of fishand wildlife resources of the area and which provides substantial cultural, economic, social, and nutritional elements to the community or area.
+A community or area's C&T use is generally exemplified through the eight factors: (1) a long-term, consistent pattern of use, excluding interruptions beyond the control of the community or area; (2) a pattern of use for these resources recurring in specific seasons for many years; (3) a pattern of use consisting of methods and means of harvest which are characterized by efficiency and economy of effort and cost, conditioned by local characteristics; (4) the consistent harvest and use of fish or wildlife as related to past methods and means of taking: near, or reasonably accessible from the community or park unit; (5) a means of handling, preparing, preserving, and storing fish or wildlife which has been traditionally used by past generations, including consideration of alteration of past practices due to recent technological advances, where appropriate; (6) a pattern of use which includes the handing down of knowledge of fishing and hunting skills, values, and lore from generation to generation; (7) a pattern of use in which the harvest is shared or distributed within a definable community of persons; and (8) a pattern of use which relates to reliance upon a wide diversity of fish and wildlife resources of the area and which provides substantial cultural, economic, social, and nutritional elements to the community or area.

-The Board makes customary and traditional use determinations based on a holistic application of the above eight factors (50 CFR 100.16(b) and 36 CFR 242.16(b)).
-In addition, the Board takes into consideration the reports and recommendations of any appropriate Regional Advisory Council regarding customary and traditional use of subsistence resources (50 CFR 100.16(b) and 36 CFR 242.16(b)).
-The Board makes customary and traditional use determinations for the sole purpose of recognizing the pool ofusers who generally exhibit the eight factors.
+The Board makes C&T use determinations based on a holistic application of the above eight factors (50 CFR 100.16(b) and 36 CFR 242.16(b)).
+In addition, the Board takes into consideration the reports and recommendations of any appropriate Regional Advisory Council regarding C&T use of subsistence resources (50 CFR 100.16(b) and 36 CFR 242.16(b)).
+The Board makes C&Ts for the sole purpose of recognizing the pool of users who generally exhibit the eight factors.
 The Board does not use such determinations for resource management or restricting harvest.
-If a conservation concern exists for a particular population, the Board addresses that concern through the imposition of harvest limits or season restrictions rather than by limiting the customary and traditional use finding.
+If a conservation concern exists for a particular population, the Board addresses that concern through the imposition of harvest limits or season restrictions rather than by limiting the C&T use finding.

-Specific information on each of the eight factors is not required because an individual seeking a customary and traditional use determination only must "generally exhibit" the eight factors (50 CFR100.16(b) and 36 CFR 242.16(b)).
+Specific information on each of the eight factors is not required because an individual seeking a C&T only must "generally exhibit" the eight factors (50 CFR 100.16(b) and 36 CFR 242.16(b)).